tagn/knowledge-vault/TTRPG/Waking Realms/Sessions/Session 007.md

  - Serena attempts to explain how slots work to Drovak.
  - We play a few games, Drovak wins so much money.
  - We meet with Jaeger, and he takes us to a back room to speak with Fiblo?
  - We're being given a job to take over multiple pirate ships to hurt the Mamba band.
-We'd go out as bait
+We'd go out as bait.
+ - Alessia would go out with us.
+ - They can give us a ship for two weeks time to